 Michael Heygood, a partner at Heygood, Orr & Pearson and trial attorney in the Dicosolo case, stated after the trial, “Janice Dicosolo is dead because the companies that made her Fentanyl patch refused to put the health, safety and welfare of their customers ahead of their corporate greed.
 It is gratifying when a jury listens and makes a decision based upon the evidence and not upon unsupported arguments by a company refusing to take responsibility for their action.”

-If you or a loved one has been injured after using the fentanyl pain patch, you may qualify to file a lawsuit and receive compensation for your injuries.
-To find out if you are eligible to file a fentanyl lawsuit, contact the attorneys at Heygood, Orr & Pearson for a free legal consultation.
-You can reach us by calling our toll-free hotline at 1-877-466-9001, or by completing the free case evaluation form located on this page.
+If you or a loved one suffered an overdose or other complications from the use of a Duragesic or fentanyl pain patch, you may be eligible to file a lawsuit and receive compensation for your injuries.
+For a free consultation about your case, contact the law firm of Heygood, Orr & Pearson by calling toll-free at 1-877-446-9001 or by filling out our free case evaluation form located on this page.